cncf/tag-observability/whitepaper.md

 ### Metrics

 Metrics are numeric representations of data.
-They fall into two main categories: Data that is already numeric and data distilled into numbers.
+They fall into two main categories: data that is already numeric and data distilled into numbers.
 A typical example of the former would be temperature and a process counter for the latter.
 This differs from logs or traces, which focus on records or information about individual events.

 Distilled data loses details, e.g. a process counter fails information about when specific increments happened.
 This trade-off makes metrics one of the most efficient signals: Subject matter experts chose what to distil and how.
 This reduces the load for retaining, emitting, transmitting, storing, and processing.
 It also reduces mental overload for human operators as they can get a quick overview of a situation.